Active Case Management

 Starboard Hotels Ltd and others v Liberty Mutual Europe SE; CL-2023-000047 (solicitors Edwin Coe LLP for the Claimant and DAC Beachcroft LLP for the Defendant)

 A case involving a business interruption cover under a Motor Trade Policy (Simpsons (Preston) Ltd v MS Amlin, CC-2021-MAN-000079; Brabners LLP for the Claimants and DAC Beachcroft for the Defendant) has been commenced in the Manchester CCC.
 It will be managed there, but in conjunction with this COVID-19 Business Interruption sub-list.
-A trial has been fixed for September 2023.
+A part 36 offer was accepted in May 2024 and the trial vacated as a result.

 Other COVID-related cases

-The Court is also managing, as part of the COVID-19 sub-list a further insurance (though not BII) case, namely World Challenge Expeditions v Zurich, CL-2021-000322 (solicitors Fenchurch Law for the Claimant and Clyde & Co for the Defendant).
-A CMC was heard in this case at the end of January 2022.
+The Court has managed, as part of the COVID-19 sub-list a further insurance (though not BII) case, namely World Challenge Expeditions v Zurich, CL-2021-000322 (solicitors Fenchurch Law for the Claimant and Clyde & Co for the Defendant).
 The insurance at issue is a Corporate Personal Accident and Business Travel insurance and involves a claim in respect of the refund of deposits by the Claimant to customers who cancelled trips due to the pandemic.
 Issues include the construction of the insuring clause, as to whether there are relevant estoppels, and as to the application of an Event Limit clause.
-The trial began on 26th April and concluded on 18th May 2023.
+Judgment was given by Dias J in July 2023 [2023] EWHC 1696 (Comm).

 The Court encourages parties to other cases involving COVID-related issues (including s.
 13A Insurance Act) to identify them to Commercial Court Listing, for the Court to consider whether any further coordinated case management is appropriate.